Ram-Pathuri/XEPT-1.0/README.md

 - env: Configuration file for storing your OpenAI API key.
 ## Note

-The index out of range error occurs due to  the langchain version,so choose the appropriate version.
+The index out of range error occurs due to  the langchain version,so choose the appropriate version🤗.

-                                                     ## Happy Coding